Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Image Reconstruction

 Recently, better results were obtained by algorithms such as D-AMP (denoising based approximate message passing)~\cite{Mertzler14Denoising} and NLR-CS (nonlocal low-rank compressive sensing)~\cite{Dong14TIP}, which exploit established image denoising methods or the natural images property of having a low rank on small patches.
 While using different projection operators $\Dmat$, most of these algorithms compute $\hat{\xv}$, the estimated signal, by solving the minimization problem

 where $p$ can be 0 ($\|\fv\|_0$ denotes the number of non-zero components in $\fv$) or 1, using $\|\fv\|_1$ as a computationally-tractable approximation to $\|\fv\|_0$.
-Alternatively, $\|~\|_p$~can stand for the nuclear norm $\|~\|_*$ to impose a low rank assumption~\cite{Dong14TIP}.
+Alternatively, $\|~\|_p$~can stand for the nuclear norm $\|~\|_*$ to impose a low rank assumption~\cite{Dong14TIP,Yuan15GMM,Zhang18CVPR,Zha2020RRC_TIP}.

 Problem~\eqref{Eq:MinSprs} is usually solved iteratively, where each iteration consists of two steps.
-Beginning with an initial guess, the first step in each iteration projects the current guess onto the subspace of images which are consistent with the measurements, and the second step denoises the results obtained in the first step.
-Various projection and denoising algorithms~\cite{Aharon06TSP} can be employed in this general framework in order to achieve excellent results.
+Beginning with an initial guess, the first step in each iteration projects the current guess onto the subspace of images, which are consistent with the measurements, and the second step denoises the results obtained in the first step~\cite{Yuan18SP}.
+The denoising based image compressive sensing reconstruction algorithm (D-AMP), proposed in~\cite{Mertzler14Denoising}, integrates various denoising algorithms~\cite{Dabov07BM3D} into the approximate message passing (AMP)~\cite{Donoho09AMP} framework and leads to the state-of-the-art reconstruction results using Gaussian sensing matrices.
+AMP extends iterative soft-thresholding by adding an extra term to the residual known as the Onsager correction term.
+By exploiting the nonlocal self similarity of image patches and low-rank property, Dong {\em et al.}~\cite{Dong14TIP} proposed the nonlocal low-rank regularization based compressive sensing reconstruction algorithm, \ie, NLR-CS.
+NLR-CS is an iterative optimization algorithm based on the alternating direction method of multipliers (ADMM)~\cite{Boyd11ADMM} framework.
+In each iteration, after the updating of $\xv$, instead of using various denoising algorithms as in D-AMP, NLR-CS imposes low rank property of similar patches to achieve a better image.\footnote{Some other algorithms~\cite{Zhang14TIP,Shi17ICME} has also been proposed based on the group sparsity for CS problem, but most of them are based on the block-CS sampling, which is different from the problem considered here.}

 In our experiments we have used an improved variant of TV known as Generalized Alternating Projection Total Variation (GAP-TV)~\cite{Yuan16ICIP_GAP}, as well as D-AMP and NLR-CS.
-In the following, we review the main steps of these three algorithms.